 Time and again, Google has informed the stakeholders that page speed is one of the most critical factors in determining the SERP rankings, which have a significant impact on web traffic.

-Hence it becomes imperative that organizations with deeper digital footprints should be mindful about their page load speed even during the website designing phase.
+Hence it becomes imperative that organizations with deeper digital footprints should be mindful of their page load speed even during the website designing phase.

 Here’s how you can fix your page speed issues and increase website traffic substantially: